 Students are classified as full time if they carry at least 12 credits per semester.
 Anything less than 12 credits per semester is classified as part time.
-Unless required by a department or program of study, a student may not carry more than 18 credits in a fall or spring semester or 13 credits in an accelerated summer semester.
-The academic load of students on probation may be limited.
-A student who wants to accelerate a program of study with overload credits must submit a petition to the academic appeals committee prior to the semester of enrollment.
-In some cases, the committee may require the student to meet with the appropriate program chair to develop a balanced curriculum plan; this plan would be part of the appeal submission.
+Unless required by a department or program of study, a student may not carry more than 18 credits in a Fall or Spring semester or 13 credits in a Summer semester.
+The academic load of students on probation or a contract of intent may be limited.
+A student who wants to exceed the credit limit provided above must submit a written petition to their academic advisor and/or coach prior to registering for the semester in which the overload is proposed to occur.
+The student's academic advisor and/or coach, in consultation with the department chair(s) or program director, is responsible for determining the appropriateness of the student's request and communicating the outcome of their deliberation, in writing, to the student, with a copy provided to the office of the registrar.